Billionaire media mogul says Zurich shop assistant refused to show bag, saying it was too expensive for her.

 her the bag, claiming it was "too expensive".

-about Winfrey's role in an upcoming film, The Butler, which tells the story of an African-American butler in the White House and his front-seat view of some of the major events of the 20th Century.
+The saga was revealed on Thursday in an interview about Winfrey's role in an upcoming film, The Butler, which tells the story of an African-American butler in the White House and his front-seat view of some of the major events of the 20th Century.
 Winfrey, who plays the butler's wife, was asked if she had "ever been called the N-word".
 The talkshow host said "nobody in my right mind is going to call me the N-word".

 "But I will tell you this," Winfrey said.
 "I was in Zurich the other day, at a store whose name I will not mention.
 I didn't have my eyelashes on, but I was in full Oprah Winfrey gear.
 I had a little Donna Karan skirt, and little sandals, but obviously the Oprah Winfrey show is not shown in Zurich.
 So this doesn't happen to me, unless someone obviously doesn't know it's me.